-Here are some “safe scaring” Halloween safety tips for families from Saint Mary’s Regional Medical Center:
+Here are some “safe scaring” Halloween safety tips for families from Saint Mary’s Regional Health System:

 - Be sure to test makeup on a small area of the body first to check for possible allergic reactions and remove before bedtime to help prevent skin and eye irritation.

 - Wear well-fitted masks, flame-resistant costumes and comfortable shoes to avoid slips, trips, and falls.
 To avoid possible eye injury, don’t wear decorative contact lenses.
 Avoid walking near candles or other flames.

 - Avoid trick-or-treating alone.
 Walk in groups with a trusted adult.

 - Attach reflective tape to costumes and bags to help motorists see ghosts and goblins better.
 If possible and age appropriate, each trick-or-treater should carry a flashlight for even better visibility.

 - Always walk when trick-or-treating; never run from house to house.

 - Always stop and look both ways before crossing any street.
 Use crosswalks if possible.